tedhinklater/musicbee-tabletTM/README.md

 # musicbee-tabletTM
-A Theatre Mode skin optimized for an 8-10" device at 1080p
+A Theatre Mode skin optimized for an 8-10" device

 I have a 10" Windows 10 Tablet on my wall running MusicBee, but it was fiddly to control.